rvolz/BicBucStriim/README.md

 Status
 ------

-BicBucStriim is under development.
-Version 0.5.0 of BicBucStriim:
+BicBucStriim is still under development.
+Version 0.6.0 of BicBucStriim:

 * displays the 30 most recent titles on the index page
 * provides a listing of all books
 * provides a listing of all authors
 * provides detail pages (including download links) for authors and books
+* includes filtering/searching for books and authors
+* is bilingual, English/German
+* is ready for mobile clients (tested with Kindle, iPhone, iPad)

 Install